 One of the major tasks of the Trust is to make available Melanie Klein’s own texts; to this end the Trust edited and promoted the publication of a four- volume edition, first published by The Institute of Psychoanalysis and the Hogarth Press in 1975.
 Currently these are available in Vintage Paperbacks in the UK and the four titles have been translated into seventeen languages.

-The Trust has produced or supported in conjunction with different publishers a number of books for which it holds the copyright: the two volumes of Melanie Klein Today edited by Elizabeth Spillius, The Oedipus Complex Today by Ronald Britton, Michael Feldman, Edna O’Shaughnessy and The Inner World and Joan Riviere edited by Athol Hughes.
+The Trust has produced or supported in conjunction with different publishers a number of books for which it holds the copyright: the two volumes of Melanie Klein Today, edited by Elizabeth Spillius, The Oedipus Complex Today by Ronald Britton, Michael Feldman and Edna O’Shaughnessy, and The Inner World and Joan Riviere edited by Athol Hughes.
 There are translated editions of many other books sponsored by the Trust.

-For some years the Trust organised jointly with University College London a number of successful conferences.
+For some years the Trust organised, jointly with University College London, a number of successful conferences.
 The Trust now organises bi-annual conferences on topics connected with current developments of Klein’s work.
 A limited number of bursaries are available to help analysts attend Kleinian conferences.
-For further information contact Mary Block at the Melanie Klein Trust. email@example.com
+For further information, please contact Mary Block at the Melanie Klein Trust: firstname.lastname@example.org

 Melanie Klein left her papers to the Trust in her will.
-This became the Trust’s Melanie Klein Archives.
-Since her death the Trustees have done some research and have added to the original collection and will continue to do so.
-For technical reasons connected with preservation and organisation of the material, the Archive has been put into the care of the Wellcome Trust but copyright and right of access remains with the Melanie Klein Trust.
-Elizabeth Spillius has been made Honorary Archivist by the Trust and she has embarked on a major study of its contents.
-Access is granted to all bona fide researchers.
+This became the Trust’s Melanie Klein Archive.
+Since her death, the Trustees have done some research and added to the original collection, and continue to do so.
+For technical reasons connected with preservation and organisation of the material, the Archive was put into the care of the Wellcome Trust’s library, but copyright and right of access remain with the Melanie Klein Trust.

 The Trust is managed by the Trustees, who at present are: